 The Time-Lapse Photography Guide

 Time-lapse photography is the opposite of slow-motion; you capture a bunch of photos of the same thing over a period of time then play them back in sequence in a shorter amount of time.
-It is a favorite technique here at Untamed Science; if done properly, it can look beautiful and tell a great story.
-We’ve taken well over 500 time-lapses and made a lot of mistakes.
-Here are techniques to avoid the pitfalls we’ve run into over the years.
+It is my favorite technique in Untamed Science videos; if done properly, it can look beautiful and tell a great story.
+I’ve taken well over 500 time-lapses and made a lot of mistakes.
+I also find a lot of people that want to get into making time-lapses but don’t know where to start.
+That’s why I made both this guide and the videos here.
+To start things off, you need to know how to do the basics, start to finish.
+I think this video I shot in Peru, is a good start.

 Finding a Camera with Interval Recording

-Our favorite method of shooting time-lapses is with a digital SLR hooked up a remote trigger.
-We currently have a Canon 5D Mark III hooked up with a matching Canon Remote.
+Our favorite method of shooting time-lapses is with a digital SLR hooked up to a remote trigger.
+We currently have a Canon 5D Mark III hooked up with a matching Canon Remote (do a few searches to find the right remote trigger for your camera).

 Point and Shoot Cameras